LeiXu1999/EPLF-VINS/README.md

 EPLF-VINS is a real-time SLAM framework with efficient point-line flow features.
 Our work primarily focuses on improving the speed of detection and tracking of line features.
 The main contributions are in the "linefeature_tracker" folder

-**The open-source version of our algorithm is being prepared and will be open-sourced soon.**
+**2022/12/20 The open-source version of our algorithm is being prepared and will be open-sourced soon.**

 **2023/5/28 The open source version is open source.**